uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 Raising the number of times players can use their abilities will effectively equate to a less reliable communication channel.
 Adding in more abilities (by setting shields to true for example) will make the level harder to beat.

-{interactive slug="packet-attack-level-creator" type="in-page" text="Packet Attack Level Creator"}
+{interactive slug="packet-attack-level-creator" type="in-page" alt="Packet Attack Level Creator"}

 {panel end}